guesant/olive-js/README.md

 # olive-js

-Javascript bindings for Olive Video Editor
+Javascript bindings for the Olive Video Editor

 ## Requirements